sigasi/sigasi_insights/content/manual/trouble.md

 By default, Sigasi Studio assumes that all VHDL or Verilog files are part of the project.
 However, some projects may contain multiple files with older or alternative definitions of a VHDL object.
 We call these *stale* files, because they are no longer used.
 In such a case you will want Sigasi Studio to ignore certain files.

-To exclude files (or directories) from analysis, consult the [/manual/libraries].
+To exclude files (or directories) from analysis, consult the [Libraries manual page](/manual/libraries).

 Ignored resources are decorated with a ![](/img/icons/ignoreicon.png) icon in the project explorer view.